notoriouspp/standalone-app/README.md

 There are several keybinds that can be used.
 To open a new file, simply use `Ctrl-O`.
 Arrow keys can be used to navigate the file tree.
 Enter or clicking a file will open that file into the editor view.

+### Decompiling
-To open a different view, simply use `Ctrl-T` and a menu will pop up where the cursor is.
+* To open a different views, simply use `Ctrl-T` and a menu will pop up where the cursor is.
 You can use your arrow keys or your mouse to select a view.
+* Alternatively while a file is open, select the desired view from the menu option in the toolbar.

 If the file is a class file, you will be able to choose from a variety of decompilers and disassemblers.
 If the file is not a class file, you will only be able to view the hex representation and the plain text representation.